 The Pasco Sheriff’s Office Explorer Post 916 is chartered by the Boy Scouts of America and is designed to allow young people from 14 to 21 years old to explore the career of law enforcement.
 Explorers receive training in all aspects of law enforcement and Sheriff’s Office operations.
 They also provide volunteer service to various components of the agency, and assist with numerous community events such as fairs, parades and rodeos.
 Highlights of the Explorer Program include the privilege of riding on patrol with deputies and participating in the annual statewide Explorer competition.
 Explorers are issued a uniform and equipment and attend weekly meetings.

-For more information on the Explorer Post, contact your school resource officer, or call 813-929-1380.
+For more information on the Explorer Post, contact your school resource officer.

 Pasco Sheriff’s Office Explorer Unit 916 continued their winning ways recently, taking the second spot overall in the 2011 state Explorer competition in June in Ft.
 Myers.
 Link to 2011 competition results.